by Melissa Sornik, LCSW

 - Don’t deny your child’s gifts.
 Not every gifted child is twice exceptional, but every 2e child is gifted.

 - Don’t be deterred by a low IQ score.
-Areas of weakness, including processing speed may depress an overall IQ score.
-Subtest scores in the superior range are key to identifying areas of giftedness in 2e kids.
+Areas of weakness, including processing speed, organization and working memory may depress an overall IQ score.
+Subtest scores in the high/superior range are key to identifying areas of giftedness in 2e kids.

 - Join a parent support group.
-Parents of 2e kids often feel isolated: Like their kids, they don’t fit in.
+Parents of 2e individuals often feel isolated: Like their children, they don’t fit in.
 Some “parents of gifted” groups can’t relate to learning disabilities, and parents of learning disabled (LD) groups can’t relate to giftedness.

 - Maintain a positive “team oriented” relationship with your child’s school.

 - Create opportunities for non-academic gifts.
-Reach out to other parents to start a cooking club, or Lego club.
-This also creates opportunities for friendship and social skills building.
+Reach out to other parents to start a cooking club, Lego club, or other area of interest and talent.
+This also creates opportunities for friendship and social cognition skill building.

 - Foster independence, responsibility, and self-advocacy.
 Include your child’s input in behavior plans, contracts, and school meetings.